ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 across quite a few inputs.
 The story is similar for the original diff-shades, it worked and made it possible to verify mypyc didn't change formatting, but its code was horrible (and not to mention unmaintainable).
-It was bad enough that I actually rewrote the tool later on.
+It was bad enough that [I rewrote the tool later on][new-diff-shades].

 > The TL;DR version of what diff-shades does is that it clones a bunch of projects, runs
 > Black on 'em while recording the results.
-Then you'd use its other commands to analyze
+Then you use its other commands to analyze and
-> and compare recordings.
+> compare recordings.

 ### Detour: does GCC help?